cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Differential cryptanalysis on symmetric ciphers (DES, ...).

 - Enhance the brute-force possibilities: Use knowledge about
-  - parts of the cleartext
+  - parts of the cleartext,
   - parts of the key.

 - Demonstration, how long an exhaustive key search lasts (depending